khalido/deeplearning.ai/deeplearning-ai-part-3-of-5.md

 #### Single number evaluation metric

 - set up a single real number to evaluate performance before starting out on a project
-- a well defined dev set and a single metric speeds up the iterative process of devloping a good model
+- a well defined dev set and a single metric speeds up the iterative process of developing a good model
-- looking at a simple cat classifier
+- looking at a simple cat classifier:

 | Classifier | Precision | Recall |
 | ---------- | --------- | ------ |